spolisar/Fitness/pages/Isometric.md

 - Training against resistance without movement
 - Yielding
 	- Holding a position or weight for a set time or until weakening/dropping form
 	- examples: plank, L-sit, bridge holds
+		-
+		-
-	- Overcoming
+		-
 		- Trying to push or pull against an immovable force
 		- Examples: Pushing a wall, bending steel
 -